ymruan/cms-performance-test-kit-guide/how_to/prepare_env.md

 2. Select the file "system-test-enrichments-tqls.zip" under the "package" folder of CMS performance kit.

-### Data Population
+### Prepare the testing data (Population)

-In order to run the performacne test, we need to parepare the testing data for the test.
+In order to run the performacne tests, we need to parepare the testing data for the test.

 Open the LoadRunner Script under "population" folder.
 Open the "population_script.usr" in LoadRunner vUgen.